Frequently Asked Questions - First Nations Financial Transparency Act

 A.9.
-The Minister of Aboriginal Affairs and Northern Development is required to publish the audited consolidated financial statement and the Schedule of Remuneration and Expenses for each First Nation, when received, on the Aboriginal Affairs and Northern Development Canada website.
+Starting in 2014-2015 and in compliance with the legislation, the Minister of Aboriginal Affairs and Northern Development will be required to publish, on the departmental website, the audited consolidated financial statement and the schedule of remuneration and expenses for each First Nation, when received.

 Q.10.
 Under the Act, what happens if a First Nation does not publish?

 A.10.
 Should a First Nation not publish their financial information, a First Nation member, any citizen or the Minister may apply to a superior court to obtain an order to require publication.